resistics/resistics/docs/source/advanced/pre-process.rst

 Pre-processing timeseries data
 ------------------------------

 There are scenarios in which time series data must be pre-processed and saved before transfer function calculation.
-Pre-processing is predominantly performed in the project environment using the :meth:`~resistics.project.projectTime.preProcess` method.
-There are several pre-processing options available in :meth:`~resistics.project.projectTime.preProcess` method, including:
+Pre-processing is predominantly performed in the project environment using the :meth:`~resistics.project.time.preProcess` method.
+There are several pre-processing options available in :meth:`~resistics.project.time.preProcess` method, including:

     - :ref:`advanced/pre-process:Data resampling`
     - :ref:`advanced/pre-process:Polarity reversal`